The views from Santa Maria Madalena, Madeira. Photosbypatrik/Shutterstock

 Swim in a natural pool

-The waters that surround Madeira have both an otherworldly azure hue and a temperature that’s accessible year-round.
+The waters that surround Madeira have both an otherworldly azure hue and a temperature that makes them swimmable year-round.
 Unfortunately, the island’s rugged geography and stone beaches mean that accessing that water isn’t always easy.
 Thankfully, on a few different spots across the island, locals have taken advantage of lava outcroppings to sculpt oceanside swimming pools.

 Taste fortified wine

 Madeira’s eponymous wine was created when barrels of the stuff spent months on ships baking in the hot sun.
 This happy accident caused the wines to oxidize, giving them an entirely new and desirable set of flavors and aromas.
 Today, seven houses on Madeira make fortified wines in this style, nearly all of whom offer tours and tastings.
-H.M.
-Borges, in Funchal, was founded over a century ago and is one of the more traditional houses on the island – they offer a visit and tasting with advance notice.
-Barbeito is one of the more progressive houses and offers a variety of tastings daily.
+HM Borges, in Funchal, was founded over a century ago and is one of the more traditional houses on the island; you can arrange a visit and tasting with advance notice.
+Barbeito is one of the more progressive houses and offers tastings daily.

-Madeira also used to be the most important center of sugar production in the world and there are still six operational sugarcane mills/distilleries on the island.
-Today, it’s the only place in Europe that produces agricultural rum (distilled from sugarcane juice rather than from sugar or molasses).
-North Mills Distillery, on the island’s north shore, is one of the only remaining steam-powered factories in Europe.
-Contact the distillery to arrange a visit and tasting, including a Rum Masterclass.
-In the island’s south, Engenhos da Calheta dates back to 1901, offers tastings, and is also a good place to buy bolo de mel, Madeira’s signature sweet that combines molasses, citrus juice, lard, Madeira wine and spices.
+Madeira was once the most important center of sugar production in the world, and six sugarcane mill-distilleries remain in operation on the island.
+(Indeed, it’s currently the only location in Europe that produces agricultural rum, distilled from sugarcane juice rather than from sugar or molasses.)
+North Mills Distillery, on the island’s north shore, is one of the only remaining steam-powered factories in Europe; contact the distillery in advance to arrange a visit and tasting.
+In the island’s south and dating to 1901, Engenho da Calheta offers tastings, and is also a good place to buy bolo de mel, Madeira’s signature sweet, which combines molasses, citrus juice, lard, Madeira wine and spices.

-Much of the local rum makes its way into poncha, a drink that combines white rum, orange and/or lemon juice and honey and/or sugar, which is then whipped to a frothy consistency with a special wooden tool.
+Much of the local rum makes its way into poncha, a drink that combines white rum, orange or lemon juice, and honey or sugar, all of which is then whipped with a special wooden tool into a frothy consistency.
 One of the most popular places for the drink is Taberna da Poncha, located in a mountain town in the island’s interior.

 Visit a beach